gpaux/Mediana/EvaluationModel.md

 ---
 {% include JB/setup %}

-## About
+## Summary

-Evaluation models are used within the Mediana package to specify the measures (metrics) for evaluating the performance of the selected clinical scenario (combination of data and analysis models).
+Evaluation models are used within the Mediana package to specify the success criteria or metrics for evaluating the performance of the selected clinical scenario (combination of data and analysis models).

 ## Initialization

-An evaluation model can be initialized using the following command
+An evaluation model can be initialized using the following command:

 {% highlight R %}
 # EvaluationModel initialization
 evaluation.model = EvaluationModel()
 {% endhighlight %}

-Initialization with this command is higlhy recommended as it will simplify the add of related objects, such as `Criterion` objects.
+It is highly recommended to use this command to initialize an evaluation model because it simplifies the process of specifying components of the evaluation model such as `Criterion` objects.

-## Specific objects
+## Components of an evaluation model

-### Criterion
+### `Criterion` object

 #### Description

-Specify the criteria that will be applied to the Clinical Scenario.
+This object specifies the success criteria that will be applied to a clinical scenario to evaluate the performance of selected analysis methods.
 A `Criterion` object is defined by six arguments:

-- `id`, which defines the ID of the criterion.
+- `id` defines the criterion's unique ID (label).

-- `method`, which defines the criterion method.
+- `method` defines the criterion.

-- `tests`, which defines the tests (pre-defined in the analysis model) to be used within the criterion method.
+- `tests` defines the IDs of the significance tests (defined in the analysis model) that the criterion is applied to.

-- `statistics`, which defines the statistics (pre-defined in the analysis model) to be used within the criterion method.
+- `statistics` defines the IDs the descriptive statistics (defined in the analysis model) that the criterion is applied to.

-- `par`, which defines the parameter(s) of the criterion method.
+- `par` defines the parameter(s) of the criterion.

-- `label`, which defines the label(s) of the results.
+- `label` defines the label(s) of the criterion values (the label(s) will be used in the simulation report).

-Several methods are already implemented in the Mediana package (listed below, along with the required parameters to define in the par parameter):
+Several commonly used success criteria are implemented in the Mediana package.
+The user can also define custom significance criteria.
+The built-in success criteria are listed below along with the required parameters that need to be included in the `par` argument:

-- `MarginalPower`: generate the marginal power of all tests defined in the test argument.
-Required parameter: `alpha`.
+- `MarginalPower`: compute the marginal power of all tests included in the `test` argument.
+Required parameter: `alpha` (significance level used in each test).

-- `WeightedPower`: generate the weighted power of all tests defined in the test argument.
-Required parameters: `alpha` and `weight `.
+- `WeightedPower`: compute the weighted power of all tests included in the `test` argument.
+Required parameters: `alpha` (significance level used in each test) and `weight` (vector of weights assigned to the significance tests).

-- `DisjunctivePower`: generate the disjunctive power (probability to reject at least one hypothesis defined in the test argument).
-Required parameter: `alpha`.
+- `DisjunctivePower`: compute the disjunctive power (probability of achieving statistical significance in at least one test included in the `test` argument).
+Required parameter: `alpha` (significance level used in each test).

-- `ConjunctivePower`: generate the conjunctive power (probability to reject all hypotheses defined in the test argument).
-Required parameter: `alpha`.
+- `ConjunctivePower`: compute the conjunctive power (probability of achieving statistical significance in all tests included in the `test` argument).
+Required parameter: `alpha` (significance level used in each test).

-- `ExpectedRejPower`: generate the expected number of rejected hypotheses.
-Required parameter: `alpha`.
+- `ExpectedRejPower`: compute the expected number of statistical significant tests.
+Required parameter: `alpha`(significance level used in each test).

 Several `Criterion` objects can be added to an `EvaluationModel` object.

-For more information about the `Criterion` object, see the R documentation [Criterion](https://cran.r-project.org/web/packages/Mediana/Mediana.pdf).
+For more information about the `Criterion` object, see the package's documentation [Criterion](https://cran.r-project.org/web/packages/Mediana/Mediana.pdf).

 #### Examples

-Example of `Criterion` objects:
+Examples of `Criterion` objects:

-- **Traditional Power (alpha = 0.025)**
+Compute marginal power with alpha = 0.025:

 {% highlight R %}
 Criterion(id = "Marginal power",